ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Match.md

 		  RETURN result
 ```

 Here, the query executor optimizes the query for you, choosing indexes where they exist.
-Moreover, the query becomes more readable, especially in complex cases, such as multiple nested <<`SELECT`,SQL-Query>> queries.
+Moreover, the query becomes more readable, especially in complex cases, such as multiple nested <<SQL-Query,`SELECT`>> queries.

 **`TRAVERSE` Alternative**

-There are similar limitations to using <<`TRAVERSE`,SQL-Traverse>>.
+There are similar limitations to using <<SQL-Traverse,`TRAVERSE`>>.
 You may benefit from using <<`MATCH`,SQL-Match>> as an alternative.

-For instance, consider a simple <<`TRAVERSE`,SQL-Traverse>> statement, like:
+For instance, consider a simple <<SQL-Traverse,`TRAVERSE`>> statement, like:

 ```
 ArcadeDB> TRAVERSE out('Friend') FROM (SELECT FROM Person WHERE name = 'John')